intel-iot-devkit/smart-video-workshop/up2-vision-kit/object-detection-up2.md

 	<br>

 ### Import CMake Project - Samples
-Only running interactive_face_detection sample in this workshop
+Only running **interactive_face_detection** sample in this workshop, to save the build time, we remove unused projects from this sample folder.

 #### 1. Copy the Samples folder to Intel System Studio workspace